robert-godlewski/tetris_py/README.md

 - [ ] Add in a Scoreboard Class - In the process

 ## Game Logic Needed
-- [ ] Piece Movement - In the process
+- [x] Piece Movement
-  - [ ] Pieces should drop automatically due to gravity and faster when pressed down
+  - [x] Pieces should drop automatically due to gravity and faster when pressed down
-  - [ ] Can move the pieces left and right
+  - [x] Can move the pieces left and right
 - [ ] Rotation: Add in rotation mechanism for the tetrominoes recalculating the block positions based on a pivot point and checking for collisions.
 - [ ] Collision Detection
 - [ ] Locking Pieces: When the current Tetromino reaches the bottom or lands on another block the game locks it in place and updates the game grid with occupied cells